 Accessible Kiosks with Video Phones

-Travelers who are hearing or speech impaired or need to need communicate with family, friends, or colleges who are hearing or speech impaired are welcome to place a videophone call to request services at 8 kiosks located throughout the airport.
+Travelers who are hearing or speech impaired, or need to need communicate with family, friends, or colleagues who are hearing or speech impaired, are welcome to place a videophone call to request services at 8 of the kiosks located throughout the airport.

-The kiosks are located in the upper and lower levels of the terminals and Bus/Shuttle Center at O'Hare International Airport.
+The kiosks are located in the upper and lower levels of the terminals and the Bus/Shuttle Center at O'Hare.